Loski

 Jyrelle Justin O'Connor (born 6 May 1999), known professionally as Loski (formerly Lil' Nizzy), is a British rapper and singer from Kennington, London.
 He is part of the Kennington-based UK drill group Harlem Spartans.

-Loski began his career in 2012 under the name Lil' Nizzy and in 2016 under his current moniker he released his breakout single "Hazards"; this was followed by "DJ Khaled", which both became underground hits.
+Loski began his career in 2012 under the name Lil' Nizzy.
+In 2016, under his current moniker, he released his breakout singles "Hazards" and "DJ Khaled", both of which became underground hits.

-On 13 April 2018 he released his debut mixtape, Call Me Loose, and on 1 March 2019 he released his second mixtape, Mad Move.
+On 13 April 2018, he released his debut mixtape, Call Me Loose, and on 1 March 2019, he released his second mixtape, Mad Move.
 In 2020, Loski released his long-awaited debut studio album, Music, Trial & Trauma: A Drill Story.
-On 15 October 2021 he released a 10-song EP titled, Censored EP and on 30 June 2023 he released his fifth project titled, See You At The Gates, after being sentenced to 7 years in prison for possessing a loaded revolver.
-He was then released on 1 October 2024.
+On 15 October 2021, he released a 10-song EP titled, Censored EP and on 30 June 2023, he released his fifth project titled, See You At The Gates, after being sentenced to 7 years in prison for possessing a loaded revolver.
+He was released on 1 October 2024.